hillolkallol/TicTacToe-AI-A-Battle-Between-AI-Algorithms/README.md

 # TicTacToe AI - A Battle Between AI/ML Algorithms
 All I wanted to see the battle between AI/ML algorithms in the field of TicTacToe!
-Primary plan is to implement TicTacToe and some AI/ML algorithms like Minimax, Logistic Regression, CNN and see who they fight with each other.
+Primary plan is to implement TicTacToe and some AI/ML algorithms like Minimax, Logistic Regression, CNN and see how they fight with each other.
 Shall we begin?

 Wait!
 Check TIcTacToe AI - A Battle Between AI Algorithms.ipynb for full implementation and output: https://github.com/hillolkallol/TicTacToe-AI-A-Battle-Between-AI-Algorithms/blob/master/TicTacToe%20AI%20-%20A%20Battle%20Between%20AI%20Algorithms.ipynb